Dealing with dandruff in African hair: a peculiar issue!

 - Poor diet.
 If your diet lacks foods high in zinc, B vitamins or certain types of fats, you may be more likely to have dandruff.

 - Immune suppression

 How to treat/alleviate dandruff symptoms

 For moderate to severe dandruff, it takes patience and persistence to control it.

 - Learn to control stress.

-- Tea tree oil comes from the leaves of the Australian tea tree (Melaleuca alternifolia) and has been used for centuries as an antiseptic, antibiotic and antifungal agent.
-It’s now included in a number of shampoos found in natural foods stores.
-This oil may cause allergic reactions in some people.
+- Tea tree oil is an essential oil which can provide some dandruff relief.
+It comes from the leaves of the Australian tea tree (Melaleuca alternifolia) and has been used for centuries as an antiseptic, antibiotic and antifungal agent.
+You can add it to your shampoos, conditioners and leave-in treatments.
+It is also included in a number of shampoos and conditioners.
+This oil may however cause allergic reactions in some people.
+Never use it undiluted.